RichardChangCA/AI_Study_Resources_Combo/Graph_Neural_Networks.md

 <b>Lecture 11 Link Analysis PageRank</b>

 Two types of directed graphs(strongly connected: Any node can reach any node via a directed path, Directed Acyclic Graph: Has no cycles: if u can reach v, then v cannot reach u).
 Recommender systems: User to Item graph, Collaborative filtering-recommend items based on the users they have in common.
 “Normal” PageRank: Teleports uniformly at random to any node, all nodes have the same probability of surfer landing.
 Topic-Specific PageRank: also known as Personalized PageRank, teleports to a topic specific set of pages, nodes can have different probabilities of surfer landing.
 Random Walk with Restarts: Topic-Specific PageRank where teleport is always to the same node.

+<b>Lecture 12 Network Effects and Cascading Behavior</b>

+Bahaviors that cascade from node to node like an epidemic.
+Decision based models: models of product adoption, decision making, a node observes decisions of its neighbors and makes its own decision.
+Successful cascade starters are central and connected to equally well connected users.

 4. Medium, An Illustrated Guide to Graph Neural Networks(GNN) https://medium.com/dair-ai/an-illustrated-guide-to-graph-neural-networks-d5564a551783